wwarthen/RomWBW/Source/Doc/UserGuide.md

 ## Date/Time Utilities

-RomwWBW includes two utilities for displaying or setting the date/time stored by the RTC.
+RomWBW includes two utilities for displaying or setting the date/time stored by the RTC.
 They are both a bit different and are briefly described below.